cburkins/pushover-client/README.md

 3. Enjoy the sweet sound of the notification (and message) on your iPhone
 4. Didnt' work ?
 Keep working at it, no sense going on until you figured this out

-Step 3 (CLI message from Windows to your iPhone)
+Step 3 (CLI message from Linux CLI to your iPhone)
 --------
 1. Login to your favorite Linux box
 2. Go to the Pushover website (https://pushover.net)